Creating content types

 Conclusion

-Creating content types and page types is the procedural starting point for any Optimizely CMS 12 project.
+Creating content types and page types is the foundational starting point for any Optimizely CMS 12 project.
 By defining clear, strongly-typed models in code, developers establish a solid foundation for both the editorial workflow and the rendering logic.
 Understanding the interplay between base classes, attributes, and property types allows for the creation of sophisticated digital experiences that are both scalable and editor-friendly.